couchbase/n1k1/README.md

 ------------------------------------------
 ## TODO...

+- command-line program?

+- UI / terminal and/or web-based?

+- advanced wizard to show more what-if's?

 - conversion of N1QL query-plan into n1k1 query-plan?
   - glue doesn't code-gen to *.go yet.
   - datastore Fetch() API's allocate garbage.